vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 ### Display prompts

 If you want, you can display [prompts](#prompts) in the Vue UI as well.
-If you will install your plugin through the UI, prompts will be shown on the plugin invocation step.
+When installing your plugin through the UI, prompts will be shown on the plugin invocation step.

-To display a prompt in the UI you need to extend the [inquirer object](#prompts-for-3rd-party-plugins) with additional properties.
+You can extend the [inquirer object](#prompts-for-3rd-party-plugins) with additional properties.
 They are optional and only used by the UI:

 ```js
 //prompts.js